devartgr/joomla-devart-slider/README.md

 Slider configurations can be exported for backup or transfer purposes.

+Duplicate and import use database transactions and require appropriate ACL (`core.create` and `core.edit`).

 Existing Selected Articles data remains compatible with the high-performance modal selector because the stored format is unchanged.

 Selected article IDs continue to be stored as an ordered integer list within the slider configuration.